 Convicts as young as 10 were transported to Australia.
 Such children had no parents, no homes and no schools thus took to a life of crime to survive.
 Other orphans were sent to Australia because business owners wanted them to work in their factories as slaves.

 Not even children were too young to transport.
 Mary Wade was just 11 when sentenced to death for the theft of a frock.
 This was communted to transportation to Australia.
 She later had 21 children.

 Some eccentric noblemen from England 's establishment were transported.
 These included:

 - James Hardy Vaux - An eccentric who despite acknowledging the folly of his ways, found it impossible to resist the temptation to break the law;

 - Francise Greenway - Short fused architect who rubbed people the wrong way;

 - James Grant- Discharged a weapon in a gentleman's 'duel' after his honour had been tainted;

 - Sir Henry Brown Hayes - A knight and sheriff of Cork who kidnapped a lady and forced her to marry him.

 The Convict women were usually reported to have been low-class women, foul mouthed and with loose morals; however, this was not always the case.
-Often women would commit crimes deliberately to be able to join their husbands in the colony.
-Punishments for women included an iron collar fastened round the neck or having her head shaved as a mark of disgrace.
+Often women would commit crimes deliberately to join their husbands in the colony.
+Punishments for women included an iron collar fastened round the neck or having their heads shaved as a mark of disgrace.
 Often these punishments were for moral misdemeanours, such as being 'found in the yard of an inn in an indecent posture for an immoral purpose'.